Oxymax-CLAMS

 - Ultra-Fast Scanning: The Zirconia sensor scans each cage in 20 seconds for high-throughput studies.

-- Superior Drift Control: NDIR sensors minimize drift, reducing the need for recalibration.
+- Superior Drift Control: NDIR (Non-Dispersive Infrared) sensors minimize drift, reducing the need for recalibration.

-- Sample Drying: Precise sample drying ensures accuracy from 30°C down to 4°C.
+- Drying: Sample drying ensures accuracy from 30°C down to 4°C. Wider temperature ranges are available upon request.

 Integrated Home Cage Design